Certificates for the cloud management gateway

 You supply this certificate when creating the CMG in the Configuration Manager console.

 This certificate requires a globally unique name to identify the service in Azure.
 Before requesting a certificate, confirm that the desired Azure domain name is unique.
 For example, GraniteFalls.CloudApp.Net.
 Log on to the Microsoft Azure portal.
-Click Create a resource, select the Compute category, then click Cloud Service.
+Select Create a resource, choose the Compute category, then select Cloud Service.
 In the DNS name field, type the desired prefix, for example GraniteFalls.
 The interface reflects whether the domain name is available or already in use by another service.
 Do not create the service in the portal, just use this process to check the name availability.

 Starting in version 1802, the CMG server authentication certificate supports wildcards.
 Some certificate authorities issue certificates using a wildcard character for the hostname.
 For example, *.contoso.com.
 Some organizations use wildcard certificates to simplify their PKI and reduce maintenance costs.